 Behind the scenes, the company is reportedly chasing aggressive 30% profit margins in its gaming division, leading to widespread layoffs and cancelled projects.
 It's a brutal cost-cutting exercise that reveals how Microsoft really views its gaming ambitions - not as a console war to win, but as a software business to optimize.

 The irony is that Microsoft is absolutely crushing it elsewhere.
-The company's cloud empire continues its relentless expansion, with revenue surging 40% to help drive intelligent cloud services to $30.9 billion in quarterly revenue - a 28% jump.
+The company's cloud empire continues its relentless expansion, with Azure revenue surging 40% to help drive intelligent cloud services to $30.9 billion in quarterly revenue - a 28% jump.
 Microsoft Cloud overall hit $49.1 billion, up 26% from the same quarter last year.